-Responsible treatment of customers with debt repayment problems resort).
+Responsible treatment of customers with debt repayment problems customers with debt repayment problems in place (e.g. pro-actively approaching customers potentially at risk, internal debt counselling and support for external debt counselling and foreclosure as a last resort).
 However, due to NRW.BANK's business model as a development bank these loans are granted by the client's principle bank and not NRW.BANK directly.
 Therefore NRW.BANK's measures do not apply and no statement on the share of loans ensuring preventive measures and sustainable solutions for customers with debt repayment problems can be made.
+NRW.BANK has preventive measures and sustainable solutions for